sndels/yuki/readme.md

     - Dynamic fitting of min,max
 - ~Non-blocking rendering
   - Relevant ui changes cause a new render task
+  - Full tile and accumulating modes
+  - 1/16th res (res/4) "interactive" render when camera is being moved for responsiveness with heavy scenes
 - EXR export for the raw values or tone mapped output
   - [HDRView](https://github.com/wkjarosz/hdrview) is snappy for inspection and diffs
 - Basic mouse control for camera